adguse/crispy-garbanzo/rules.md

 ## How will we will track progress (and follow-up) on completion of tasks

+We will communicate progress through texting.
+We can view our team's cueernt progress on GitHub.

 ## How will will communicate difficulties with a task assigned to us
 Difficulties will be communicated in meetings that proceed important deadlines